Dungyichao/Astronomy/README.md

 # 1. How to Choose Telescope
 Some basic terminology is quite important when choosing among telescope: Aperture, Focal Length, Focal ratio (focal length devided by aperture).
 * Larger aperture can let you see more fainter object (collect more light).
-* Longer focal length can make object looks bigger (and more detail), however, the field of view will be smaller.
+* Longer focal length can make object looks bigger (and more detail), however, the field of view will be smaller. [(Why?)](https://astronomy.stackexchange.com/questions/35875/how-do-focal-length-angular-magnification-and-field-of-view-relate?fbclid=IwAR1UUHJf66OAmlLW3X1AMIFD6y2ml8UWjoWvx3foCivFGSY_4_-GXm-Hvrg)
+* Eyepiece with smaller value can enlarge the object more.
+(You need to take off the eyepiece when mounting the camera)